dpwiese/personal-website/content/posts/site-setup.md

 $ git submodule add -b master git@github.com:dpwiese/dpwiese.github.io.git public
 ```

-This is described more completely in the Hugo docs: <a href="https://gohugo.io/hosting-and-deployment/hosting-on-github/" target="_blank">Host on Github</a>.
+This is described more completely in the Hugo docs: [Host on Github](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
-Note the following in <a href="https://help.github.com/en/github/working-with-github-pages/about-github-pages#user--organization-pages" target="_blank">About GitHub Pages</a> that says, for a user or organization page, it must be hosted from the `master` branch, hence the use of `-b master` in the command above.
+Note the following in [About GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages#user--organization-pages) that says, for a user or organization page, it must be hosted from the `master` branch, hence the use of `-b master` in the command above.

 > The default publishing source for user and organization sites is the master branch.
 If the repository for your user or organization site has a master branch, your site will publish automatically from that branch.
 You cannot choose a different publishing source for user or organization sites.

-Note as well that Github Pages are subject to the limitations described under their <a href="https://help.github.com/en/github/working-with-github-pages/about-github-pages#guidelines-for-using-github-pages" target="_blank">Guidelines for using GitHub Pages</a>.
+Note as well that Github Pages are subject to the limitations described under their [Guidelines for using GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages#guidelines-for-using-github-pages).
 These limitations should not be a limitation for the purposes of this site.
-In any case, another natural alternative was S3, to which this site could be easily deployed by appropriate configuration of `config.toml` as described in the <a href="https://gohugo.io/hosting-and-deployment/hugo-deploy/" target="_blank">Hugo Deploy</a> docs.
+In any case, another natural alternative was S3, to which this site could be easily deployed by appropriate configuration of `config.toml` as described in the [Hugo Deploy](https://gohugo.io/hosting-and-deployment/hugo-deploy/) docs.

 ## Workflow